Gripes about the TTC are well-founded, but the future looks brighter

 Mr. Byford is the first to admit the TTC has a long way to go.
 “Are we there yet?” he said on Tuesday.
 “Clearly not.”

+As he puts it, “we still seem to have a remarkable propensity to shoot ourselves in the foot with embarrassing incidents.”

-The TTC still disappoints in many ways.
+Life on the TTC still disappoints in many ways.
 Those new Presto card readers seem to break down a lot.
 Those maddening subway delays still happen more often than they should.
 The delays in delivering those new streetcars were annoying, too.
 Every commuter has a gripe about the TTC.
 Many are well-founded.
 It will takes years, perhaps decades, for the system to recover from its long era of stagnation.

 Still, Mr. Byford’s optimism is refreshing.
 For all its faults, the vast transportation system he oversees – third-biggest in North America after New York’s and Mexico City’s – still gets millions of people from A to B. When he argues things are getting better, Toronto should stop cursing the TTC, at least for a moment, and accept his invitation to look on the bright side.Report Typo/Error